Mindfaq/AVR/README.md

-# Visual and Audio Stimuli Reaction Time Experiment
+# Audio-Visual Reaction Time Experiment

 This web-based experiment tests and compares the reaction times to visual and audio stimuli.
 The experiment is built with JavaScript and uses the Web Audio API for the audio stimuli.